Instructions for Preparing Your Budget

 - If you are doing a two-semester project, the budget you submit during your first semester should encompass the entire project, not just the first semester's work!

 This budget should include a one-page budget justification.
-It must also itemize all of your anticipated expenses, including those that will be funded by the Senior Work Fund or other funding source.
+It must also itemize all of your anticipated expenses.
 If you have questions about the budgeting process, don't hesitate to ask your advisor, the course director or Joanna Shipley (the Biology Department Coordinator, x 5438).

 Filling in Your Budget Form

 Make a complete list of expenses that you expect to incur.
-Call vendors to obtain estimates of costs & shipping.
+Call or check vendor websites to obtain estimates of costs & shipping.
 Your budget must be based on real estimates, not fabricated ones!
 Catalogs are available in the Biology common room, but please do not remove them from the common room for more than a few minutes!
 Most vendors also have online catalogs.

 If you are doing a botanical project, the first $500 of expenses will be covered by the Beck Research Funds.
 You should therefore indicate those expenses in the column identified as "other".
 Note that the rules for using Beck funds are identical to those of the Biology Department, as indicated below.
 If your project is appropriate for the Beck Research Funds, you must submit the Beck application form along with your budget.
 You will find a link to it on the "Funding Your Research" page.